 Third in a series of seven levels.
 Low intermediate ESL core course in English reading, writing, speaking, listening, and grammar.
 In the course, students will focus on mastery of simple and progressive verb tenses, simple passive voice, indirect object patterns, modals, idiomatic expressions, and simple subordination.
-At the completion of the course, students will be able to use simple time and space orders in sentences and paragraphs and use correct word order in conversation.
-Lecture & lab.
-Credit/no credit only.
+At the completion of the course, students will be able to use simple time and space orders in sentences and only.
 Not transferable, not degree applicable.
 May not be offered each semester.

-ENGLISH AS A SECOND LANGUAGE 032 - 3 Units ESL Reading/Writing, Level 3
+ESL Reading/Writing, Level 3